RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 In theory, the software is compatible with:
 * an unlimited number of video channels,
 * an unlimited number of alternated lasers,
-* FRET calculations for an unlimited number of donor-acceptor network.
+* FRET calculations for an unlimited size of donor-acceptor network.

 To adapt the software functionalities to your own experiment setup, MASH must be informed about the particular settings.